Peter Thomas (saint): Death and burial

 Pierre Thomas, as Latin Patriarch of Constantinople and Legate of the Crusade, planned go to Avignon to make his report and ask for support and means to resume the Crusade.
 He went to Famagusta to organize his trip.
-Around Christmas 1365, Thomas fell seriously ill7.
+Around Christmas 1365, Thomas fell seriously ill.
 The cause of his death is not certain because two versions are circulating.
-The first is that Pierre Thomas caught a cold during the celebrations of the Nativity by living too austerely and without taking into account the rigors of winter, which caused a fever that led to his death11.
+The first is that Pierre Thomas caught a cold during the celebrations of the Nativity by living too austerely and without taking into account the rigors of winter, which caused a fever that led to his death.
 The second hypothesis is that Thomas had been was injured during the capture of Alexandria and that his death followed his wound.
 He died during the night of January 6-7, 1366 at Famagusta and buried in the choir of the church of the Carmelites.

 Veneration

 Considered a saint during his lifetime by the people of Cyprus because he was known for his preaching, his virtuous and ascetic life and the fact that miracles were attributed to him already during his lifetime, the ecclesiastical process was initiated in Famagusta by the bishop Simon of Laodicea, on April 14, 1366.
 Peter I of Cyprus asked Pope Urban V to initiate a canonization procedure and also that the transfer of the body of Peter Thomas outside the island of Cyprus be forbidden before a period of ten years.
 This decision, dated May 21, 1368, would be widely exceeded because the body of the saint would never be transferred outside the island.
 The last wish of Pierre Thomas to bring his mortal remains back to Bergerac, was therefore never respected.

 No trace of Peter Thomas remains: the conquest of Cyprus by the Turks in 1571 and the earthquake of 1735 erased all memory of him on the island.
 In Salles-de-Belvès (France), the small chapel erected on the presumed site of the saint's birthplace was destroyed during the French Revolution.
 A relic of St. Peter Thomas may have been in the cathedral of Cahors for a time.
 Before his death, Peter Thomas gave a relic of the Holy Cross to Philippe de Mézières, who, donated it to the Scuola Grande of the church of San Giovanni Evangelista in Venice.
 This relic is currently kept in the church of San Giovanni Evangelista in Venice.
 This relic, in addition to its status as a primary relic of the Passion of Christ, can be considered a secondary relic of Peter Thomas because it belonged to and was therefore touched by St. Peter Thomas himself.